bigfoott/PoGOEvents/README.md

 3. Add a Scriptable widget to your home screen (Small, Medium, and Large widgets are supported).
 Then edit the widget and select the newly created script in the script field.

+- *NOTE: If you've recently installed Scriptable, you may need to restart your device in order for the widgets to show up in the widget picker!*

 4. To customize your widget, see [Customization](#customization).

 # Customization